kearutherford/Assignment_B2_Rutherford/README.md

 of summary statistics and a simple boxplot.
 For the summary tibble, the minimum, maximum, mean, 20th percentile, and 80th percentile were calculated for flipper length across the three species (Adelie, Chinstrap, and Gentoo).
-The boxplot shows the distribution of flipper length for each species.
+The boxplots show the distribution of flipper length for each species.

 ### Example #4: Error from invalid argument